 It is essential that all staff who will conduct LFD testing complete the online NHS Test and Trace training.
-Each home will receive access to the training portal through an email from a DHSC training mailbox.
+Visit the NHS training portal: https://go.tessello.co.uk/TestDeviceTraining/ to set up an account or login.
+When prompted enter the token: 3wkcVi4UTX.

 Each care home manager needs to ensure that testing staff have access to the training portal.
 Once access is granted, all staff members are required to watch the training videos and complete the online assessment.
-If you have not received an email with access details, please call 119.